AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-approval-delegation-incorrect-number-of-days.md

 >
 >This issue has been closed because it is not an issue.

-When a user schedules Personal Time Off and delegates their approvals for that time, the approval delegation may include days before or after the scheduled time off.
+When a user schedules personal time off and delegates their approvals for that time, the approval delegation may include days before or after the scheduled time off.

 **Workaround**